-All students are assigned a general supervisor at the start of the first year of the course.
-You will be expected to make contact with your supervisor during Noughth Week of your first Michaelmas Term to discuss your programme of study, research interests, your proposed track ('language' or 'non-language') through the course of the MPhil, your Option choice(s), and your timetable for the year.
+All students are assigned a general supervisor at the start of the academic year.
+You will be expected to make contact with your supervisor during Noughth Week of Michaelmas Term to discuss your programme of study, research interests, your Option choices and your timetable for the year.
 The role of the general supervisor is to guide you through your course of study, to assist you with written assessments, including checking your proposed title for each assessment, giving you detailed feedback on drafts and answering any questions before you submit work to the Examination Schools.

-In addition, you will have an Option paper teacher for each of the options you choose.
+In addition, you will have an Option paper teacher for each of the three options you choose.
 He/she will take your Option classes each week, and meet you once, either individually or in very small groups, during the term to discuss a full essay which you will submit in advance.
 He/she will also help with your revision in the run up to examinations.